sdwru/terraform-v2/README.md

 require_once('vendor/autoload.php');
 ```

-This package should install guzzle automatically but if not install as follows:
+This package should install guzzle automatically if it is not already installed, but if not install as follows:
 ```bash
 composer require guzzlehttp/guzzle:^6.3
 ```